7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 As a lead designer for the digital refresh, that’s what I did: I directed a holistic design overhaul of the brokerage firm’s public website and client- and consumer-facing mobile apps to improve their appearance and functionality.
 After that, the company secured a majority acquisition by a publicly traded finance group with an estimated annual revenue of nearly $800 million.
 While there is no way to tell what prompted the acquisition, I suspect the finance group recognized the value of a product that, in both idea and formal expression, had its pulse on the market.

-4. Slowing Product Feedback Loops
+4. Products With Slow Feedback Loops

+When feedback arrives months after a release, poor design decisions become entrenched and costly to fix.
 A willingness to learn fast in short, successive feedback loops is crucial for a startup.
 Yet some seed-stage companies will spend six to 12 months of design and development time before launching a product.
 Only after the software goes to market do they learn they need to make a hard pivot to meet users’ needs.
 Changing course at a late stage, when many of the product’s features need to be retooled, can be calamitous.

 When Pagán joined the project as the creative lead, he was determined to accelerate the product feedback loop, calling on the team to validate “leap-of-faith” assumptions at every stage of the design process with prototypes, mock-ups, and quick-and-dirty design artifacts.
 But it was too late: “Our internal investors were unwilling to take the risk of investing more into our product,” he says.
 “We could have helped pioneer a fast-growing market that’s now worth over $5.2 billion.
 But we tried to ‘build the thing right’ before knowing if we were ‘building the right thing.’”